oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 ## Task 3:  Clone and create a new digital assistant

-In this part of the lab, we begin with cloning the PeopleSoft PICASO digital assistant and creating a new digital assistant for the purpose of this task.
+In this lab, we start by cloning the PICASO digital assistant from PeopleSoft and building a new digital assistant specifically for this task.

-1. From the previous task, once the PICASO digital assistant pull request is completed, navigate to the digital assistants tab under development and click on clone to begin the cloning process.
+1. From the previous task, once the PICASO digital assistant pull request is completed, navigate to the digital assistants' tab under development and click on the clone to begin the cloning process.

   ![Select the three dots and begin the cloning process](./images/oda-assistant-clone.png " ")